tpierrain/Value/Readme.md

 ```

  - __ListByValue<T>__: a list supporting equality based on its content and not on its reference (i.e.: 2 different instances containing the same items will be equals).
-This collection is very useful for any ValueType that would like to aggregate a list...
+This collection is __very useful for any ValueType that would like to aggregate a list__

  - ...